instructlab/instructlab/README.md

 >>>                                                                                                                                                                                                                               [S][default]
 ```

-## 💻 Creating new knowledge and training the model
+## 💻 Creating new knowledge or skills and training the model
 ### 🎁 Contribute knowledge or compositional skills

 Locally contribute new knowledge or compositional skills to your local [taxonomy](https://github.com/instruct-lab/taxonomy.git) repository.

 Detailed contribution instructions can be found on the [taxonomy GitHub](https://github.com/instruct-lab/taxonomy/blob/main/README.md).

-### 📜 List your new knowledge
+### 📜 List your new data

 ```
 lab list
 ```

-To ensure `lab` is registering your new knowledge, you can run `lab list`.
+To ensure `lab` is registering your new knowledge or skills, you can run `lab list`.

 The following is the expected result after adding the new compositional skill foo-lang:
 ```